OrbitFlow: SLO-Aware Long-Context LLM Serving with Fine-Grained KV Cache Reconfiguration: KV Offloading: A Unified View

-\Paragraph{Batch Dimension Mismatch.} Real-world workloads exhibit substantial variation in request lengths, arrival times, and output sizes.
+\Paragraph{Batch-Dimension Mismatch.} Real-world workloads vary substantially in request lengths, arrival times, and output sizes.
 As a result, requests in the same batch may be at different decoding stages with different KV cache sizes.
-Compute time grows with the total number of tokens in the batch, and data-transfer time grows with the number of KV blocks that are offloaded.
-Under a uniform distance-driven offload policy, the KV cache of one layer is either entirely on the GPU or entirely on the CPU, so both costs scale with the total KV size rather than the individual KV cache sizes of each request.
+Compute time grows with the total number of tokens in the batch, and data transfer time grows with the number of KV blocks that are offloaded.
+Under a uniform distance-driven offload policy, the KV cache of one layer is either entirely on GPU or CPU, so both costs scale with the total KV size rather than the individual KV cache sizes of each request.
 Short requests are therefore delayed, while the KV of a long request pushes up both compute and data transfer time for the batch.

 This impact also depends on the batching strategy.
 Consider a batch with one long request processed alongside several short requests, with additional short requests waiting in the queue.
 Continuous batching allows the admission of one queued request whenever a short request in the batch finishes.
 The long request, however, continues to dominate compute and data transfer and slows down token generation. \revrewrite{This is a poor trade-off: a single request with a large KV footprint can put all other short requests at risk of SLO violations, thereby degrading overall system performance.}